George Hurrell

 George Edward Hurrell (June 1, 1904 – May 17, 1992) was a photographer who contributed to the image of glamour presented by Hollywood during the 1930s and 1940s.

 Early life

-Born in the Walnut Hills district of Cincinnati, Ohio, Hurrell originally studied as a painter with no particular interest in photography.
+Born in the Walnut Hills district of Cincinnati, Ohio, and studied at the School of the Art Institute of Chicago and American Academy of Art College.
+Hurrell originally studied as a painter with no particular interest in photography.
 He first began to use photography only as a medium for recording his paintings.
 After moving to Laguna Beach, California from Chicago, Illinois in 1925 he met many other painters who had connections.
 One of those connections was Edward Steichen who encouraged him to pursue photography after seeing some of his works.
 Hurrell also found that photography was a more reliable source of income than painting.
 Hurrell was an apprentice to Eugene Hutchinson.
 His photography was encouraged by his friend aviator Pancho Barnes, who often posed for him.
 He eventually opened a photographic studio in Los Angeles.

 Career in Hollywood

 In the late 1920s, Hurrell was introduced to the actor Ramon Novarro, by Pancho Barnes, and agreed to take a series of photographs of him.
 Novarro was impressed with the results and showed them to the actress Norma Shearer, who was attempting to mould her wholesome image into something more glamorous and sophisticated in an attempt to land the title role in the movie The Divorcee.
 She asked Hurrell to photograph her in poses more provocative than her fans had seen before.
 After she showed these photographs to her husband, MGM production chief Irving Thalberg, Thalberg was so impressed that he signed Hurrell to a contract with MGM Studios, making him head of the portrait photography department.
 But in 1932, Hurrell left MGM after differences with their publicity head, and from then on until 1938 ran his own studio at 8706 Sunset Boulevard.